Lea Bondi: Aryanization, robbery, emigration

 There are no original sources about the Aryanization of the Würthle Gallery by the Salzburg art dealer Friedrich Welz, because – as emerged on the occasion of allegations of fraud against Welz in 1943 – according to Welz, “no written contract was concluded [...] – only in its place a log that Welz keeps at the disposal of the tax office. ".
 Following the Aryanization of the Würthle gallery, Friedrich Welz visited Bondi-Jaray in her home at Weißgerberlände 38, on the Danube Canal the day before the planned departure for London, 17 March 1939.
 Schiele's Portrait of Wally hung on the wall.
 Welz immediately recognized the value of the painting and demanded it, as well as a piece of furniture.
 Lea Bondi-Jaray made it clear that it had been her private property for many years and that the picture neither belonged to Galerie Würthle nor was it for sale.
 Welz insisted until Bondi-Jaray's husband told her not to risk the planned escape.
 According to court filings, he told her she should not resist Welz, because "you know what he [Welz] can do.'"

 Holocaust: Fate of family members

-Four sisters and a brother were murdered in the Shoah, Rosa Gradenwitz and Helene Hausdorff in the Auschwitz-Birkenau concentration camp, the unmarried twin sisters Hilda and Hinda Bondi in the Izbica ghetto and Siegmund Bondi in the final days of the Nazi regime in 1945 in the Bergen-Belsen concentration camp.
-Three brothers escaped, Joseph to New York, Hugo Naftali to Palestine and Samuel Bondi, an internist, to an unknown location.
+Four sisters and a brother were murdered in the Shoah, Rosa Gradenwitz and Helene Hausdorff in the Auschwitz-Birkenau concentration camp, Esther in Prague, Hilde in Majdanek and Siegmund Bondi in the final days of the Nazi regime in 1945 in the Bergen-Belsen concentration camp.
+Three brothers escaped, Joseph to New York, Hugo Naftali to Palestine and Samuel Bondi, a cardiologist, to New York via London.